-What is LH and what does it do?
+What is LH, and what does it do?

-Low levels of LH also help to maintain the corpus luteum, a structure formed in your follicle after ovulation.
-The corpus luteum secretes the hormone progesterone to maintain your uterine lining for pregnancy.
+LH is an abbreviation for luteinizing hormone.
+Produced by the pituitary gland, it triggers ovulation via a “surge.”
+This is why LH test strips can be used to reliably predict ovulation within 24 to 36 hours.
+Low levels of LH also help to maintain the corpus luteum, a structure formed in a mature follicle after ovulation.
+The corpus luteum secretes a hormone called progesterone to maintain the lining of the uterus for pregnancy.
 It’s progesterone that produces the temperature shift those who basal body temp can detect to confirm ovulation.

 Why can LH surge before a period?

 Progesterone also suppresses LH to prevent ovulation while the body is waiting, so to speak, to see if it becomes pregnant.
-As a drop in progesterone is what triggers your period to begin, often when progesterone drops LH briefly sees an upturn as well.
-Depending on your personal hormone balance that uptick may be significant enough to show a positive OPK or at the least a darker line than was seen in the pattern on previous days.
+As a drop in progesterone is what triggers a period to begin, often when progesterone drops, LH briefly sees an upturn as well.
+Depending on your personal hormone balance, that uptick may be significant enough to show a positive OPK or at the least a darker line than was seen in the test strip pattern on previous days.